Psalm 104: Musical settings

 In The Whole Booke of Psalmes, published by Thomas Est in 1592, Psalm 104 is set by John Dowland in English, "My soul praise the Lord".
-Heinrich Schütz composed a four-part setting to a metric German text, "Herr, dich lob die Seele mein" for the 1628 Becker Psalter, SVW 202.
+Heinrich Schütz composed a four-part setting to a metric German text, "Herr, dich lob die Seele mein", SVW 202, for the 1628 Becker Psalter.
 In his 1726 cantata Es wartet alles auf dich, BWV 187, Bach set verses 27 and 28 in the first movement.

+The hymn "O Worship the King" by Sir Robert Grant, first published in 1833, is based on the psalm.

 Psalm 104, verse 4, was arranged for mixed chorus by Miriam Shatal in 1960.

 Psalm 104, in Hebrew, is set as part of Akhnaten, an opera by Philip Glass.

 Prince Philip, Duke of Edinburgh, commissioned a setting of Psalm 104 by William Lovelady to mark his 75th birthday.
 An abridged version of the cantata for four-part choir and organ was performed for his funeral service on 17 April 2021 in St George's Chapel, Windsor.